linuxlawson/mintain/README.md

  <br>

-   Update: Removed 'trash-empty' command as it only works with 'trash-cli' installed.
+   **Note:** Removed 'trash-empty' command as it only works with 'trash-cli' installed.

    To make trash-empty work, install 'trash-cli' using:
    ```sudo apt install trash-cli```